-desktop

 The Lungs regulate fluid metabolism, blood circulation, the autonomic nervous system, and the immune system.

 They take 'Clean Air' that we breathe in and combine it with the Food Qi (Gu Qi 谷气) to form Gathering Qi (Zong Qi 宗气).
-Then they distribute this Qi throughout the body to moisten and nourish skin and hair. *link to page that talks in depth about different types of Qi
+Then they distribute this Qi throughout the body to moisten and nourish skin and hair.

 Governs: Bones